The Bourne Ultimatum (film): Plot

 Following his pursuit by Kirill, Jason Bourne evades Moscow police while wounded and deals with more flashbacks of when he first joined Operation Treadstone.
 Six weeks later, CIA Deputy Director Pamela Landy reveals the audiotaped confession of Ward Abbott, the late former head of Treadstone, to Director Ezra Kramer.
 Meanwhile, in Turin, journalist Simon Ross of The Guardian learns about Bourne and Operation Blackbriar, the program succeeding Treadstone.

 Using the ECHELON system, the CIA detects Ross when he mentions Blackbriar during a phone call to his editor.
-Bourne reappears in Paris to inform Martin Kreutz, the brother of his girlfriend Marie, of her assassination in India.

-Bourne reads Ross's articles and arranges a meeting with him at London Waterloo station.
-Bourne realizes that the CIA is following Ross and helps him evade capture for a while.
-However, after panicking, Ross ignores Bourne's instructions, and is shot to death by Blackbriar assassin Paz on orders of Deputy Director Noah Vosen.
-Vosen's team, reluctantly assisted by Landy, analyzes Ross's notes and identifies his source as Neal Daniels, a CIA station chief.
-Bourne makes his way to Daniels' office in Madrid but finds it empty.
-Nicky Parsons, a former Treadstone operative who shares a history with Bourne, tells him that Daniels has fled to Tangier and aids his escape from an arriving CIA unit.
+After informing Marie's brother, Martin Kreutz, of her assassination in India, Bourne, who had read Ross' articles, arranges a meeting with him at London Waterloo station.
+Realizing the CIA is following Ross, he helps him evade capture, but Ross, in a panic, is shot dead by Blackbriar assassin Paz on orders of Deputy Director Noah Vosen.

+Vosen's team, reluctantly assisted by Landy, analyzes Ross' notes and identifies his source as Neal Daniels, a CIA station chief based in Madrid.
+Bourne makes his way to Daniels' office and finds Nicky Parsons, a former Treadstone operative who he shares a history with.
+She tells him that Daniels has fled to Tangier and aids his escape from an arriving CIA unit.

-Meanwhile, Blackbriar "asset" Desh Bouksani is tasked with killing Daniels.
-Noticing that Nicky accessed information about Daniels, Vosen sends Bouksani after her and Bourne, a decision with which Landy fiercely disagrees.
-Bourne follows Bouksani to Daniels but fails to prevent Daniels's assassination.
-However, Bourne manages to kill Bouksani and save Nicky.
-Bourne then sends her into hiding.
-Examining the contents of Daniels' briefcase, Bourne finds the address of the deep-cover CIA bureau in New York City, where Vosen directs Blackbriar.
-Bourne travels to New York.
+Meanwhile, Blackbriar "asset" Desh Bouksani is tasked by Vosen with killing Daniels, as well as Parsons and Bourne upon noticing that Nicky accessed information about Daniels, a decision with which Landy fiercely disagrees.
+Bourne follows Bouksani and saves Nicky by strangling him, after having failed to prevent Daniels' assassination; he then sends her into hiding.
+Examining the contents of Daniels' briefcase, Bourne finds the address of the deep-cover CIA bureau in NYC, where Vosen directs Blackbriar, and heads there.

 Landy receives a phone call from Bourne, which is intercepted by Vosen.
-Landy tells him that his real name is David Webb and gives him the birth date "4-15-71".
+She tells him that his real name is David Webb and gives him the birth date "4-15-71".
 Vosen also intercepts a text to Landy from Bourne of a location to meet up, and leaves his office with a tactical team.
-Bourne, however, waits for them all to leave, enters Vosen's office, and takes classified Blackbriar documents.
-Realizing what is going on, Vosen sends Paz after Bourne.
-The resulting chase ends with Bourne and Paz crashing their cars.
+Bourne, however, instead enters Vosen's office, and takes classified Blackbriar documents.
+Realizing what is going on, Vosen sends Paz after him and informs Dr. Albert Hirsch, the man who ran Treadstone's behavior modification program, of this situation.
+The resulting chase ends with both crashing their cars.
 Bourne holds the injured Paz at gunpoint, but spares his life.